s174508/SocialData/README.md

     - If "your site is ready to be published", it hasn't updated yet
     - If "your site is published", it has been updated
 - Go to `s174508.github.io/SocialData/`

+# Hacker notes
+### Increase content width
+- The theme (ananke) has an element called "measure-wide" that decides how wide content can be
+- In the file `Hugo/SocialData/themes/ananke/assets/ananke/css/_styles.css` I've overwritten .measure-wide
+- Setting its value, `max-width`, changes the maximum width of content